PawseySC/sc20-gpu-offloading/index.md

 > ## Prerequisites
 >
-> Participants are expected to be familiar with GPU architecture, the concept of offloading computations to accelerators and one of the two discussed programming models (OpenMP or OpenACC).
+> Participants are expected to be familiar with GPU architecture and the concept of offloading computations to accelerators.
 Participants should be familiar with C/C++ or Fortran programming language.
 > Participants are required to bring their own laptops with SSH client for the hands-on session.
 Participants will be provided with access to the HPC platform.
 {: .prereq}